 Pete Oyler

-Pete Oyler is a versatile designer whose work explores the intersections of design, craft, contemporary culture and history.
-His studio practice emphasizes both traditional and experimental approaches to a wide range of materials and methods of production.
-Oyler designs for a broad range of contexts including exhibition, mass market and commission.
-Current clients include Areaware, Tetra and Umbra.
+Pete Oyler is a designer whose work examines the intersections of design, craft, material culture, and history.
+His studio practice engages both traditional and experimental approaches across a range of materials and production methods.
+In addition to his work in object and furniture design, he writes about design and its broader cultural contexts.

-Oyler holds a BA in American Studies from Smith College and an MFA in Furniture Design from RISD.
-His design work has been exhibited in Chicago, New York, London, Milan, Oslo and Paris, and he has received numerous awards including Forbes’ 30 Under 30 for Art & Design, the Metropolis Likes Award for Innovation in Design, Sight Unseen’s American Design Hot List and New City’s Design 50: Who Shapes Chicago.
-His work has been featured in various publications including The New York Times, Wallpaper, Surface, Metropolis, Elle Décor and World of Interiors
+Oyler holds a BA in American Studies and an MFA in Furniture Design from Rhode Island School of Design (RISD).
+His work has been exhibited internationally, and he has received numerous awards including Forbes’ 30 Under 30 for Art & Design, the Metropolis Likes Award for Innovation in Design, Sight Unseen’s American Design Hot List and New City’s Design 50: Who Shapes Chicago.
+His work has been featured in publications including The New York Times, Wallpaper, Surface, Metropolis, Elle Décor, and World of Interiors.